 - A student may earn two degrees simultaneously at a community college by fulfilling all requirements stated above.

 - Requests for additional degrees beyond the second require approval from the academic dean.
 Students who receive approval must then complete all program requirements, including earning a least twenty-five (25) percent of the minimum requirements from the new curriculum at the college through which the degree is to be conferred.

 - Completion of the requirements of an additional program option does not automatically constitute completion of an additional degree.

 Students desiring to have official transcripts of grades mailed to other educational institutions must complete a Request on mycommnet or a Request of Transcript form in the Records Office.
 The form may be downloaded from the www.
 GatewayCT.edu website.
 Official transcripts will be mailed directly to other educational institutions.
 One to two weeks are necessary to process such requests.
 Two weeks before and after a semester begins or ends, it will be a minimum of two weeks to process.
 No official transcripts may be picked up.

 Gateway is committed to assisting students in obtaining their educational goals.
 Should those goals include transferring an associate’s degree to a four-year institution, students may transfer to any college or university they choose.
 Students may have a lot of questions, such as whether their courses will transfer or whether they can change majors.
-If students have questions or are unsure of where to transfer for their bachelor’s degree, they should meet with an Advisor in the GCC Counseling and Student Success Center or a designated Faculty Advisor to develop a transfer plan.
+If students have questions or are unsure of where to transfer for their bachelor’s degree, they should meet with an Advisor in the GCC Student Success Center or a designated Faculty Advisor to develop a transfer plan.

 Transfer Opportunities at Gateway